Geonovum/IMX-Geo/intro.md

 We will create a conceptual model and a logical model, both in UML.

-The conceptual model will be a valid [[MIM11]] model.
+The conceptual model will be a valid [[MIM11]] model (MIM level 2).
 It defines the concepts of our universe of discourse.
 It identifies the objects and their inherent relationships with other objects.
-In this conceptual model we will define relationships that are conceptually there, even though they may not be present in the source datasets, which were designed as silos.
+In this conceptual model we will define relationships between objects that are relevant for users, even though they may not be present in the source datasets, which were designed as silos.

 This preliminary, partial sketch of the conceptual model contains a few object types from BAG, BRK, and DiSGeo: